Test-Time Training on Video Streams: Discussion

 \section{Discussion}

-In the end, we connect our findings to other concepts of machine learning, with the hope of inspiring further discussion.
+In the end, we connect our work to other ideas in machine learning.

-\textbf{Unsupervised domain adaptation.} The setting of \emph{Offline MAE All Frames}, that the entire unlabeled test video is available at once, is very similar to unsupervised domain adaptation (UDA).
+\paragraph{Unsupervised domain adaptation.} The setting of \emph{Offline TTT-MAE All Frames}, where the entire unlabeled test video is available at once, is very similar to unsupervised domain adaptation (UDA).
 Each test video can be viewed as a target domain, and offline MAE practically treats the frames as i.i.d. data drawn from a single distribution.
 The only difference with UDA is that the unlabeled video serves as both training and test data.
-In fact, this slightly modified version of the UDA setting is sometimes called \emph{test-time adaptation}.
+In fact, the modified version of UDA above is sometimes called \emph{test-time adaptation}.
 Our results suggest that this perspective of seeing each video as a target domain might be misleading for algorithm design, because it discourages locality.

-\textbf{Continual learning.} Conventional wisdom in the continual learning community believes that forgetting is harmful.
+\paragraph{Continual learning.} Conventional wisdom in the continual learning community believes that forgetting is harmful.
 Specifically, the best accuracy is achieved by remembering everything with an infinite replay buffer, given unlimited computer memory.
-Our streaming setting is different from those commonly studied by the continual learning community, because it does not have distinct splits of training and test sets, as explained in Subsection \ref{related-cts}.
+Our streaming setting is different from those commonly studied by the continual learning community, because it does not have distinct splits of training and test sets, as explained in Subsection~\ref{related-cts}.
 However, our sliding window can be viewed as a replay buffer, and limiting its size can be viewed as a form of forgetting.
 In this context, our results suggest that forgetting can actually be beneficial.